plexusent/dev_api_docs/api_v3/search endpoints documentation.md

 #### Sorting

-Term-less search queries' default sort order can be overriden by following parameters.
+Term-less search queries default sort order can be overriden by following parameters.
    * *sort* - attribute by which the returned watchables will be sorted.
 Currently supported: title, year
    * *sort_order* - the order in which search results will be sorted.
 Valid values: asc, desc